cloudposse/terraform-terraform-label/README.md

 It's recommended to use one `terraform-terraform-label` module for every unique resource of a given resource type.
 For example, if you have 10 instances, there should be 10 different labels.
-However, if you have multiple different kinds of resources (e.g. instances, security groups, file systems, and elastic ips), then they can all share the same label assuming they are logically related.
+However, if you have multiple different kinds of resources (e.g. instances, security groups, file systems, and elastic IPs), then they can all share the same label assuming they are logically related.

 All [Cloud Posse modules](https://github.com/cloudposse?utf8=%E2%9C%93&q=terraform-&type=&language=) use this module to ensure resources can be instantiated multiple times within an account and without conflict.